rafgraph/detect-it/README.md

 #### Device tests and limitations

 Detect It has been tested on numerous real world devices (since 2016), and the [tests](https://github.com/rafgraph/detect-it/tree/main/src/__tests__) mock multiple devices and edge cases to ensure accurate results.
-However, these detections are limited by how the browser presents itself (the APIs it exposes and how it responds to media queries) so there are some limitations, for example on an iPad it is impossible to tell if a mouse is connected, so Detect It always treats iPads as a `hybrid` device with `primaryInput` `touch`.
+However, these detections are limited by how the browser presents the capabilities of the device (the APIs it exposes and how it responds to media queries) so there are some limitations.
+For example, on an iPad it is impossible to tell if a mouse is connected, so Detect It always treats iPads as a `hybrid` device with `primaryInput` `touch`.

 In the case of a legacy browser or device that doesn't support the detections (e.g. no media query or Pointer Events support), Detect It will fall back to a default `mouseOnly` or `touchOnly` state.